Gilles de Rais: Family disputes

-To free his wife and his sister, chamberlain Jacques Meschin de la Roche-Aireault had Jean de Craon and Gilles de Rais summoned several times before the Parlement of Paris, to no avail.
-Jacques Meschin dispatched a bailiff to Champtocé before sending his own brother, Gilles Meschin, to head the envoys.
-Jean de Craon jailed all the bearers of the summons, including Gilles Meschin.
-Jean de Craon nevertheless agreed to release Beatrice de Montjean at the request of his wife Anne de Sillé, who was also Beatrice's own mother.
-The other hostages were eventually released on ransom, but Gilles Meschin died a few days later, probably exhausted by the conditions of his detention in Champtocé.
-Jacques Meschin's younger sister, sent to Brittany, was forced to marry Girard de la Noe, the son of the captain of Tiffauges.
+Jacques Meschin repeatedly brought proceedings before the Parlement of Paris to obtain the release of his wife and sister, but without success.
+He then sent a bailiff to Champtocé, followed by his brother Gilles Meschin, who led a delegation carrying the summons.
+Jean de Craon imprisoned all the envoys.
+At the request of his wife Anne de Sillé, who was also Béatrice's mother, he nevertheless agreed to release Béatrice.
+The remaining captives were released after the payment of ransoms.
+Gilles Meschin died a few days later, probably as a result of his imprisonment at Champtocé.
+Jacques Meschin's younger sister was taken to Brittany and compelled to marry Girard de la Noë, son of the captain of Tiffauges.